josbeir/cakephp-filesystem/README.md

 ## Why use it

-- Easy access to flysystem filesystems in your application
+- Easy access to Flysystem filesystems in your application
-- Upload abstraction, accepts $_FILES, Zend\Diactoros\UploadedFile or just a path on the local FS
+- Upload normalization, accepts $_FILES, Zend\Diactoros\UploadedFile or just a path on the local FS
-- Files are represented by customisable and json serialisable entities for easy storage (nosql?)
+- Files are represented by customisable and json serialisable entities, Multiple files are returned in a custom [Collection](https://book.cakephp.org/3.0/en/core-libraries/collections.html) instance.
-- Filename formatting during upload, custom formatters are possible, ships with an EntityFormatter
+- A trait is available, use it everywhere in your app
-- You want to build your own behavior, component, middleware to integrate more upper level stuff
+- Customizable path/filename formatting during upload, custom formatters are possible, ships with a Default and EntityFormatter.

 ## Requirements